MMGGYY66/leaderboard/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Add local storage to save todos
+- [ ] Project 2: send and receive data from API.
-- [ ] Add functionality to add and remove todos
+- [ ] Project 3: final touches.

   <!-- CONTRIBUTING -->